What Causes A “Cannot modify header information – headers already sent by” Error?

-Cannot modify header information errors are most commonly caused by extra white space in a PHP file.
+Cannot modify header information errors are most commonly caused by extra white space in a PHP file, or by other files sending header information already.
 It’s usually added on accident when editing and modifying WordPress files.
 A single extra space can prompt this error.
 However, it’s also possible that you installed a plugin containing files that have an extra space, causing WP to throw this error up.

 It will look something like this:

 Warning: Cannot modify header information – Header already sent by (Output started at /blog/wp-config.php:31)